 Settlement of the Chatham Islands

-Radiocarbon dates for the settlement of the Chatham Islands are currently later than for mainland New Zealand – around 1500 – but the earliest sites have not yet been found.
+Radiocarbon dates for the settlement of the Chatham Islands are currently later than for mainland New Zealand – around 1500.
 This is consistent with the stages of cautious Pacific exploration: first the Kermadecs, then New Zealand (possibly including as far south as Enderby Island in the subantarctic Auckland Islands), then the Chathams.